Red Headed Stranger (film)

-Red Headed Stranger is a 1986 American Western drama film written and directed by William D. Wittliff.
+Red Headed Stranger is a 1986 American independent Western drama film written and directed by William D. Wittliff.
 The film stars Willie Nelson and Morgan Fairchild.
 It is based on Nelson's album Red Headed Stranger (1975).

 Plot

 In 1901, Preacher Julian Shay (Nelson) and his new bride Raysha (Fairchild) leave Philadelphia for Driscoll, Montana, to replace a minister who tells Julian, "You'll be fighting the devil on his own ground here, sir."

 Julian soon learns the town is under the control of Larn Clavers and his sons, who monopolize the water supply.
 The preacher convinces Sheriff Scoby, the town's honest but fearful lawman, to stand up to the Clavers.
 He also gets the townspeople to re-excavate, and then guard, an old water well.
 A man protecting the well is murdered by Odie Clavers, one of Larn's sons.
 Odie is hanged for his crime.

 Raysha hates living in Driscoll and contacts an old lover, who comes to Montana and takes her away from the town.
 Julian tracks down his wife and her lover, and he kills them both.
 The preacher then wanders about the west until meeting Laurie (Ross), a farm widow with a young son named Nathan.
 Julian helps Laurie and Nathan work their farm and considers settling down with them, but Sheriff Scoby finds him.
 In Julian's absence, the Clavers had attacked Scoby and disabled the well's windmill pump, then threatened to kill anyone else who stood up to them.
 Driscoll's residents were cowed into trying to dismiss Scoby to avoid further violence.
 Scoby convinces Julian to return to Driscoll and help him fight against the Clavers.

 Overnight, Julian and Scoby repair Driscoll's windmill, restoring the flow of water.
 The Clavers notice this in the morning and Larn declares he will destroy the windmill this time, but they are immediately ambushed by Julian and Scoby.
 Although Scoby is wounded in the battle, Julian manages to outfox and outgun the family.
 The Clavers' corpses are mounted on boards and displayed outside the sheriff's office.
 Julian bids Scoby farewell and returns to Laurie and Nathan.